Creatures of the Night: Reception

-Carr noted in an interview that Creatures was his favorite Kiss record that he played on.
-Stanley and Simmons, who have generally been dismissive of the band's post-1977 albums, consider Creatures to be one of their stronger efforts.Creatures of the Night was certified gold by the RIAA on May 9, 1994.
+Carr noted in an interview that Creatures of the Night was his favorite Kiss record on which he played.

+Creatures of the Night was certified gold by the RIAA on May 9, 1994.
 It was certified gold in Brazil in 1983 for sales of 100,000 copies.

 In 2022, a super deluxe edition of the album was released in multiple configurations on CD, vinyl and streaming.
 The most extensive, a five CD + Blu-ray audio disc, features a total of 103 songs including a new remastered version of the album, 2 discs of demos and studio outtakes (including all 4 new songs from Killers and 3 unreleased songs from the Elder-era Penny Lane session), and 2 discs of live soundboard recordings from the 1982-83 tour for the album.
 The first single from this re-release was the song Betrayed, a re-working of a Vinnie Vincent demo from his earlier band Warrior with new lyrics and vocals by Paul Stanley.